Undid-Iridium-SCPSL/KeyCardPermissions/README.md

 IF; however, you have a plugin that adds new cards, I will attempt to apply the change per the card name, so it MUST match.
-This also assume they did the correct way of adding new objects instead of doing it post setup.
+This also assumes they did the correct way of adding new objects instead of doing it post setup.
 AKA, I do a harmony patch at the very start of loading, if there is a need for post-support that's fine and I can add a feature flag for that if requested.
 All that would need to be done is code call to forceReload that'll cause all items to reload with my patch.